Leon-peng2012/pulsar/site2/docs/client-libraries-cpp.md

 ## MacOS

-Pulsar releases are available through the [Homebrew](https://brew.sh/) core repository.
-You can install the C++ client library with:
+Pulsar releases are available in the [Homebrew](https://brew.sh/) core repository.
+You can install the C++ client library by using the following command:

 ```shell
 brew install libpulsar
 ```

-This will install the package with the library and headers.
+The RPM and Debain packages will be installed with the library and headers.

-## Connection URLs
+## Protocol URLs

 To connect to Pulsar using client libraries, you need to specify a Pulsar protocol URL.

-Pulsar protocol URLs are assigned to specific clusters, use the pulsar URI scheme and have a default port of 6650.
-Here’s an example for localhost:
+Pulsar protocol URLs are assigned to specific clusters, which use the pulsar URI scheme and the default port of 6650.
+Here is an example for localhost:

 ```http
 pulsar://localhost:6650
 ```

-A URL for a production Pulsar cluster may look something like this:
+A URL for a production Pulsar cluster is shown as below:
 ```http
 pulsar://pulsar.us-west.example.com:6650
 ```

-If you’re using TLS authentication, the URL will look like something like this:
+When TLS authentication is enabled, the URL is shown as below:
 ```http
 pulsar+ssl://pulsar.us-west.example.com:6651
 ```